And, lo, a spirit taketh him, and he suddenly crieth out; and it teareth him that he foameth again, and bruising him hardly departeth from him.

 And beginning at Moses and all the prophets, he expounded unto them in all the scriptures the things concerning himself.

-he thoroughly interpreted
+he was thoroughly interpreting

 And their eyes were opened, and they knew him; and he vanished out of their sight.